BabelShark Knowledge Base

 A website or HTML app which is being localized.
 Localized strings are unique to each project.

-Each project can operate in a specific mode which determines the way BabelShark translates it.
+Each project can operate in which determines the way BabelShark translates it.

 String (or "source string")